OLaingShef/NF-CORE_LPWGS_analysis/Interpreting_plotting.md

 ## interpreting the output of control freec

-Details of the output of controlfreec can be found on the software's (https://boevalab.inf.ethz.ch/FREEC/tutorial.html)(manual page)
+Details of the output of controlfreec can be found on the software's [manual page](https://boevalab.inf.ethz.ch/FREEC/tutorial.html)